AkatsuyaTheOne/gaimu/QWEN.md

 - Made the Player Area2D the root node of the scene
 - Ensured the movement script applies directly to the root node

+### Enemy Movement Issue
+**Problem**: Enemies were not moving from their spawn positions.
+**Fix**: Added proper collision shapes to enemy scenes and ensured correct collision layer setup:
+- Added CircleShape2D collision shape to enemy scenes
+- Set appropriate collision layers and masks for both player and enemies

+### Collision Detection Issue
+**Problem**: Player and enemies were not detecting collisions, so game over wasn't triggering.
+**Fix**: Corrected collision layer configuration:
+- Player: Layer 1, Mask 3 (detects self and enemies)
+- Enemy: Layer 2, Mask 1 (detects player)
+- Added proper signal connections in main script
+- Ensured both player and enemies are added to appropriate groups

 ## Best Practices

 1. Always run tests before committing changes